pgoshulak/showmetherecipe/README.md

 # About
-This extension intends to display only the recipe portion of recipe blog entries.
-It does so using CSS selectors to find valid recipe elements (checking a variety of popular Wordpress recipe plugins) and applying CSS classes to hide blog entry content.
-It is similar in purpose to the 'scroll to recipe' button many sites have, but skips that interaction
+This extension intends to bring focus to the recipe portion of recipe blog entries.
+It does so using CSS selectors to find valid recipe elements (checking a variety of popular Wordpress recipe plugins) and applying CSS classes to mark content as 'recipe' or 'blog'.
+It is similar in purpose to the 'scroll to recipe' button many sites have, but skips that interaction.

+Not all sites work, and some sites may never work (barring fancy NLP upgrades), since the recipes are not formatted according to common recipe plugins.

 # Program Flow
 - scan for valid recipe elements to determine the plugin used (eg. '.tasty-recipes')
 - scan for the recipe's sibling elements, which should contain the blog post (eg. &lt;p>, &lt;img>)
-- apply CSS class to these sibling (non-recipe) elements, marking them for hiding
+- apply a generic CSS class to both recipe and sibling (blog) elements
-- set 'display:none' on the elements to hide (toggle via Chrome icon)
+- move each recipe element to before its first sibling (eg. div.recipe before p.blog)

 # Todo:
 - [ ] add website whitelist to localstorage
-- [ ] add error reporting buttons (eg. 'blog doesn't hide', 'recipe is hidden too', etc)
+- [ ] add error reporting buttons

 # Chrome Store Description
 The 'Adblock' for recipe blogs!
 When you just need to know how many eggs, but don't want to read about the divorce.

-This extension hides blog posts and images from many popular food blog sites, making the recipe the main focus.

-We believe that food bloggers have a tough enough job, generating a fresh stream of recipes on a weekly basis.
-However, the mandatory blog post preceding the recipe doesn't add value for some site visitors, and is often a nuisance to bypass.
-We chose to give you site traffic for the recipe, so let that be the star of the show!

-Want to see the blog post?
-Click the icon to temporarily reveal the entire page.
+This extension finds the actual recipe on many* popular recipe blogs, and brings it to the top of the page - no more scrolling to the bottom to get what you came for.

 Think the author's blog post should take precedence over the recipe?
 Don't install this extension.

 SUPPORT:
-- website doesn't hide the blog post as promised?
+Recipe isn't above the blog as promised?
+Something else went wrong?
-- recipe itself is hidden as well?
 Contact the support email below and we'll fix it ASAP

+* Please note: We are working on getting as many to work as possible, but some sites can't be affected for technical reasons.
+Let us know and we'll do our best!